 Facebook acquired Microsoft’s Atlas Advertiser Suite, a campaign management and measurement tool for marketers and agencies, in 2013.

-“We believe this acquisition will benefit both marketers and users,” Brian Boland, vice president of advertising technology at Facebook, said in a blog post.
+“We believe this acquisition will benefit both marketers and users,” Brian Boland, vice president of partnerships product marketing, operations and analytics at Facebook, said in a blog post.
 “Our belief is that measuring various touch points in the marketing funnel will help advertisers to see a complete view of the effectiveness of their campaigns.
 Acquiring Atlas will be an important step towards achieving this goal.”

 CNBC reported the deal was intended to drive more ad purchases and help brands better utilize advertising on the social media platform.